-Generally speaking, we support efforts of the Agriculture Department to seek efficiencies in use of tax dollars by eliminating duplicative or outdated expenses and making reinvestments in matters of critical importance today.
-However, we express concern about too much agency reform without proper review and input from agriculture groups like the Ag Council.
-We encourage the Governor and Secretary of Agriculture to work closely with us and other agricultural organizations in the state as they continue to enhance the agency and its contribution to the state's top industry.
-Such work should initiate well in advance of future legislative sessions in order to fully vet any proposal to improve efficiencies.
-We appreciate being able to provide input and guidance in the development of the Government Transformation Act approved in 2019.
+29 Generally speaking, we support efforts of the Agriculture Department to seek efficiencies in use

+30 of tax dollars by eliminating duplicative or outdated expenses and making reinvestments in

+31 matters of critical importance today.
+However, we express concern about too much agency

+32 reform without proper review and input from agriculture groups like the Ag Council.
+We to the state's top industry.
+Such work should initiate well in advance of future legislative sessions

+33 encourage the Governor and Secretary of Agriculture to work closely with us and other

-We believe any efficiency measures, legislative or administrative, should not impact the makeup and constructs of the Plant Board or its authorities in establishing rules and regulations.
+34 agricultural organizations in the state as they continue to enhance the agency and its contribution and constructs of the Plant Board or its authorities in establishing rules and regulations.